xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 sudo ip link add ens224-mg link ens224 type macvlan mode bridge
 # Terminate locally on the container host
-sudo ip link add ens224-mg-local link ens224 type macvlan mode bridge sudo ip address add 172.50.1.4/24 dev eth2-mgbl-local sudo ip link set eth2-mgbl-local up
+sudo ip link add ens224-mg-local link ens224 type macvlan mode bridge sudo ip address add 172.50.1.4/24 dev ens224-mg-local sudo ip link set ens224-mg-local up
 ```

-**Warning**: When creating any new interfaces in Linux, there is a default restriction of 15 characters for the interface name (due to the `IFNAMSIZ` value used in the Linux kernel code.
-If you exceed that, you will see an error something like: `Error: Attribute failed policy validation.` Try and keep the macvlan interface names you select as part of these steps below 15
+**Warning**: When creating any new interfaces in Linux, there is a default restriction of 15 characters for the interface name (due to the `IFNAMSIZ` value being 16 bytes used in the Linux kernel code.
+If you exceed that, you will see an error something like: `Error: Attribute failed policy validation.` Try and keep the macvlan interface names you select as part of these steps below 15 visible characters.